ChatInterface#

 )

-You can also use a different type of widget for input, like TextAreaInput instead of TextInput, by setting widgets.
+You can also use a different type of widget for input, like TextInput instead of the default ChatAreaInput, by setting widgets.

 return f"Found {len(contents)} characters."